 Joker Card rewards out if you hit figures on an ongoing payline but how much you get depends on the figure that you settle.
 All of the figures are worth various amounts, and this, together with the number you match determines what prize you will win.
 The lowest wanted match is three on an operating payline, and unlike many other slots, it’s easy to recognize which one is deserving the most because they run in order from the minimum card to the maximum!

 The king carries the top slot among the regular figures, offering a gain of 1000 if you match five.
 As well as the simple symbols, there are some extras which could help you hold up the prizes.

-The wild figure can replace the others on the board and looks it’s easier to hit a winning line.
+The wild figure of the Joker Card can replace the others on the board and looks it’s easier to hit a winning line.
 There’s also a bonus spins figure which awards players with between 1 and 10 free spins depending on whether 3, 4 or 5 are paired.
 But before you do start to play you’ll have to make sure you’ve set up your betting decisions accurately.

 There are five wheels to play on with a regular arrangement of 5x3.
 The highest number of paylines is 25, but this can be decreased.
 Every coin is worth 0.01, but you could bet up to 100 coins per running payline, a feature which gives original versatility in the betting.